ElBaldo1/FastOptSolver/README.md

 ## Main Interface

-The main entry point is the `FastOptSolver.ipynb` Jupyter Notebook.
+The main entry point is the Jupyter Notebook `FastOptSolver.ipynb`.
 It contains:

 - Background theory and convergence analysis
 - Implementation notes for each algorithm